AM6490/Advanced-ML/README.md

 # Advanced-ML
-This repository includes all assignments completed for the course QMSSGR5074 Advanced Machine Learning
+This repository includes all assignments completed for the course QMSSGR5074 Advanced Machine Learning at Columbia University